slackhq/circuit/docs/navigation.md

 }
 ```

+!!! warning
+    `SaveableBackStack` _must_ have a size of 1 or more after initialization.
+It's an error to have a backstack with zero items.

 Presenters are then given access to these navigator instances via `Presenter.Factory` (described in TODO link Factories), which they can save if needed to perform navigation.

 ```kotlin